-Cashew Cream is one of the simplest recipes you’ll ever find!
-It starts with just a couple of ingredients and can be added to depending on what you’re cooking.
-By itself, this vegan cream is an incredible vegan replacement for heavy or sour cream and adds perfect texture, moisture, and flavor to your recipes.
+Cashew cream is a homemade, plant-based, vegan alternative to heavy cream, coffee creamer, sour cream or even mayo!
+It is a simple recipe that starts with just a couple of ingredients and can be added to depending on what you're cooking.
 Once you’ve made a batch you’ll be hooked and so excited to make it your own!

 7 Ways to Use Cashew Cream